The dawn of evil started with the arrogance and rebellious nature of Iblees (Shaitan / Satan)

 “. . . and follow not the footsteps of ‘Shaitan’ (Satan).
 Surely he is to you an open enemy” (Quran, Surah Al-Anaam: 142).

 So, Allah has made it clear to mankind that Satan is their enemy and Satan’s goal is to divert mankind from the goal that Allah established for them, which is to follow and worship Allah by obeying His commands.
 Satan’s goal is to make mankind disobey Allah and divert them to the hell fire in the hereafter, which will also be Satan’s abode.
 Allah says in the Quran:

 “Surely, Shaitan (Satan) is an enemy to you, so take (treat) him as an enemy.
 He only invites his Hizb (followers) that they may become the dwellers of the blazing Fire” (Surah Faatir 35:6).

 Shaitan is the source of all evil

-Everything that happens among the sons of Adam of kufr (disbelief of the Truth), murder, enmity, hatred, the spread of immorality and fornication, the public wanton display of women’s beauty, drinking alcohol, worshipping idols and other major sins, is all the work of Satan to corrupt mankind and to drive people from following the way of Allah and drag them to the Fire of Hell with him.
+Everything that happens among the sons of Adam of kufr (disbelief of the Truth), murder, enmity, hatred, the spread of immorality and fornication, the public wanton display of women’s beauty, drinking alcohol, worshiping idols and other major sins, is all the work of Satan to corrupt mankind and to drive people from following the way of Allah and drag them to the Fire of Hell with him.
 So, let’s remember that when we find ourselves around evil or being lured by it, Satan is engaged in his work and our task is to fend off his plans.
-Allah says in the Quran: “And if an evil whisper from Shaitan (Satan) tries to turn you away (O Muhammad) (from doing good), then seek refuge in Allah.
-Verily, He is the All Hearer, the All Knower” (Quran, Fussilat: 36).
+Allah says in the Quran: “And if an evil whisper from Shaitan (waswasa) tries to turn you away (O Muhammad) (from doing good), then seek refuge in Allah.
+Verily, He is the All Hearer, the All Knower” (Quran, Surah Fussilat: 36).